LoredCast/pongai/README.md

 # Pong AI

-### A neat-python implementation on the simple pong game
+A neat-python implementation on the simple pong game

 ![Demo](res/demo.gif)

+*Training simulation on a population of 50 for 2 generations*

 ## Requirements